su8/proc-list-looper/README.md

 ---

-You can achieve something similar with python:
+You can achieve something similar with python under linux:

 ```python
 import os;